-- Insert the Random Number Generator function into the While Loop.
+- d.
+Insert the Random Number Generator function into the While Loop.
 Click the right mouse button as before.
-This time, select the Numeric button by moving the cursor to the Numeric palette button (the center button in the top row).
-Choose the icon that looks like a pair of dice to add the Random Number Generator function to your diagram. - Press <Ctrl-H> to open the Help window.
+This time, select the Numeric button by moving the cursor to the Numeric palette button (the center button in the top row) in the function window.
+Choose the icon that looks like a pair of dice to add the Random Number Generator function to your diagram. - e.
+Press <Ctrl-H> to open the Help window.
 Move the cursor to the pair of dice and click once.
 Read the information in the Help window.
-This help feature can be useful when determining what connections need to be made to a VI. - Click on the Panel window (the window with the grey background). - Insert a Waveform Chart.
+This help feature can be useful when determining what connections need to be made to a VI. - f.
+Click on the Panel window (the window with the grey background). - g.
+Insert a Waveform Chart.
 Right-click in the Panel window to bring up the Controls palette.
 Click on the Graph button (the right button in the second row) in the Controls palette.
-Choose Waveform Chart from the palette, move the cursor back to the Panel window, and click to insert the chart wherever you want. - Name the chart "Scaled Data" by typing the name and clicking on the Enter icon of the tool bar.
+Choose Waveform Chart from the palette, move the cursor back to the Panel window, and click to insert the chart wherever you want. - h.
+Name the chart "Scaled Data" by typing the name and clicking on the Enter icon of the tool bar.
 You should see the text appear in a box near the upper left corner of the chart.
 If not, try pointing the cursor at the chart and clicking the right mouse button.
-In the menu that appears, select Show " Label from the submenu and type the title. - Point at the chart and click and hold the right mouse button.
-Select Show " Digital Display from the submenu. - Point the cursor at the chart and click and hold the right mouse button.
+In the menu that appears, select Show " Label from the submenu and type the title. - i.
+Point at the chart and click and hold the right mouse button.
+Select Show " Digital Display from the submenu. - j.
+Point the cursor at the chart and click and hold the right mouse button.
 Select Find Terminal in the pop-up menu and release the button.
-This should bring up the Diagram window, and the terminal for the chart will be highlighted with dashed lines. - Connect the Random Number Generator to the chart terminal.
-Select the Wiring tool from the Tools palette.
-(It looks like a spool of thread.)
-Use the Wiring tool to connect the output of the dice to the terminal for the Scaled Data chart by pointing the tool at the dice and clicking once.
-Move the tool to the indicator terminal (a small rectangle with DBL inside) and click once more.
-An orange line should appear. - Click on the Panel window.
-Now you can test your VI.
-Click on the Run button, the single arrow in the upper left corner.
-Run the VI several times and record the values of the random number after each run.
-Does the VI run?
-How do you know?
-How many times does the loop execute each time you run the program?
-Answer these questions on your data sheet.
+This should bring up the Diagram window, and the terminal for the chart will be highlighted with dashed lines.